Uniform

 Foundation Stage Uniform

-All uniform may be ordered through the school office, or via the Learning Platform.
+All uniform may be ordered through the school office.
 In order to keep costs as low as we can we have two ‘official’ suppliers.
 You are welcome to select unbadged clothing, albeit in the School Colours, if you so wish from alternative sources.

 Sportswear, including football shirts, denims, jeans and fashion clothing and footwear are not allowed.

-Your child must have a PE kit of navy or black shorts, plain T shirt (not a football shirt) and plimsolls, kept in a PE bag and in school on every PE day.
+Your child must have a PE kit of navy or black shorts, plain T shirt (not a football shirt) and plimsolls.
+This PE kit must be worn on your child’s year group designated day only, this will be usually the same day every week but will communication on our Feelgood Friday Newsletter.
 An outdoor kit is also required during colder months.

 The wearing of all cosmetic jewellery is strongly discouraged, although older children may wear a watch.
+Only stud earrings should be worn for safety reasons.
 Arrangements should be made to remove earrings for PE lessons, tape may be provided by parents to cover these if removal is impossible.

 Long hair should be tied back, and the School discourages some specific hairstyles, for example shaved lines or coloured hair.